launchdarkly-labs/mboc-ld-terraform-config/README.md

 ### Organizational Hierarchy

 The configuration uses a three-tier hierarchy:
-- **Products** → **Projects** → **Solutions**
+- **Solution** (MB.OC) → **Projects** → **Products**
+- There is exactly one Solution: MB.OC
-- Each Solution maps to a View in LaunchDarkly
+- Each Product maps to a View in LaunchDarkly
 - Teams exist at Solution, Project, and Product levels, inheriting access to their respective Views

 ### Resources Created

-1. **Views**: One per Solution, scoped to the `mboc` project
+1. **Views**: One per Product
 2. **Teams**:
-   - Solution Teams: Access to their own Solution's View
+   - Solution Team (MB.OC): Access to all Product Views across all Projects
-   - Project Teams: Access to all Solution Views within their Project
+   - Project Teams: Access to all Product Views within their Project
-   - Product Teams: Access to all Solution Views within their Product
+   - Product Teams: Access to their own Product's View
    - All teams are assigned the `mb_oc_sandbox` role (full sandbox access)
 3. **Custom Roles**:
    - **LD Admins**: Full administrative access to all LaunchDarkly resources
    - **Developers**: View-scoped flag management in non-critical environments
    - **Maintainers**: View-scoped flag management with restricted actions in critical environments
-   - **DevOps**: View SDK keys for critical environments (supplementary role)
+   - **Secrets Managers**: View SDK keys for critical environments (supplementary role)
    - **Sandbox**: Full access to all project-scoped resources in the sandbox project

 ### Authorization Model